HalBuilder/halbuilder-core/README.md

 JsonRepresentationReader jsonRepresentationReader =
   JsonRepresentationReader.create();

-Representation<ByteString> representation =
+ResourceRepresentation<ByteString> representation =
-  jsonRepresentationReader.readRepresentation(
+  jsonRepresentationReader.read(
     new InputStreamReader(Some.class.getResourceAsStream("/test.json")));

 // or as a type

-Representation<Person> personRepresentation =
+ResourceRepresentation<Person> personRepresentation =
-  jsonRepresentationReader.readRepresentation(
+  jsonRepresentationReader.read(
     new InputStreamReader(Some.class.getResourceAsStream("/test.json")),
     Person.class);